 Bus from Walbrzych

-Another way to get to Ksiaz Castle is to get on bus number 8 or 12 from Walbrzych (Walbrzych Miasto train station), but in fact only a few buses during the get to the castle (it’s marked on the bus timetable).
+Another way to get to Ksiaz Castle is to get on bus number 8 or 12 from Walbrzych (Walbrzych Miasto train station), but in fact only a few buses get to the castle (it’s marked on the bus timetable).

 A brief history of the Castle

-The von Hohberg family rebuilt the Ksiaz Castle in Renaissance style in the XVIth century, and another reconstruction took place in the years 1705–1732.
+The von Hochberg family rebuilt the Ksiaz Castle in Renaissance style in the XVIth century, and another reconstruction took place in the years 1705–1732.
 Later they decided to rebuild the vicinity of the castle, demolishing some fortifications and constructing new buildings,

 John Henry XI von Hochberg, who ruled the castle from 1856 was known for his donations and willingness to help the poor.
-He established schools and supported hospitals and families of miners.
+He established schools and supported hospitals and the families of miners.

 After the war, the castle underwent another demolition – this time by Russians, who plundered the interiors leaving the castle as a ruin.
 The renovation of the castle started in 1974, and now it functions as a museum.

 Visiting Ksiaz Castle